NigelThomas/hiveperf/README.md

         "STATIC_FILES" 'true',
         "REPEAT" '100'
 ```
-The test data amounts to 600k rows; so the full cycle counts to 60M rows.
+The test data amounts to 600k rows; so the full cycle counts to 60M rows (about 16G).

 ## Sink